 Working from 6 am to 6 pm at the mill didn’t leave time for Mary to get a formal education, so she taught herself to read when she was fourteen years old.
 She devoured the Missionary Record magazines her mother brought home from the Presbyterian church.
 David Livingstone quickly became her hero and when he died, she decided she would take his place.
 She knew God was calling her to missionary service in Africa.

 When Mary appeared before the mission board in 1875, she was willing to go anywhere they needed her.
 She was thrilled when they sent her to Calabar.
 Few outsiders returned from the region, but Mary was undaunted.

 A true pioneer, she was not content to work from the established mission in Duke town.
 She learned Efik, the local language, and ventured to places where people had never heard the name of Jesus.
 Against the advice of a local chief.
 Determined to reach the Okoyong tribe, she traded her traditional Scottish clothing for the traditional clothing local women wore.

 “Christ sent me to preach the gospel and he will look after the results.”

 The Okoyong people were enslaved by evil.
 They killed all twins, believing the carried seeds of evil spirits.
 A wife was killed when her husband died so she could serve him in the afterlife.
 Violent brawls broke out incessantly.
 Mary began to rescue abandoned babies, raising the children as her own.
-She began.
 She introduced trade to the tribe, opening the doors to good relationships with other tribes – which was instrumental in the Okoyongs’ openness to the gospel message.
 She started negotiating disputes and was eventually appointed tribal judge.